joelclermont/kendo-docs/api/framework/datasource.md

 #### Returns

-`Number` Number of available pages.
+`Number` the available pages.

 ### view

-Returns a view of the data with operation such as in-memory sorting, paring, grouping and filtering are applied.
+Returns a the current state of the data items - with applied paging, sorting, filtering and grouping.

-To ensure that data is available this method should be use from within change event of the dataSource.
+To ensure that data is available this method should be use from within `change` event of the DataSource.

 #### Example